Chopper-233/Anomaly-ShapeNet/README.md

 ## 🧩News
 Follow-up work [R3D-AD,ECCV24](https://arxiv.org/html/2407.10862v1).
 ## Introduction
 This project provides a synthetic dataset for point cloud anomaly detection.
-We provide 3D point clouds and meshs for training and testing 3D anomaly detection algorithms.
+We provide 3D point clouds and meshes for training and testing 3D anomaly detection algorithms.
-Note that we expanded from the original 40 classes to 50 classes and put the new 10 classes in the ‘new’ folders.Our paper can be found here.[[Paper]](https://arxiv.org/abs/2311.14897)
+Note that we expanded from the original 40 classes to 50 classes and put the new 10 classes in the ‘new’ folders.
+Our paper can be found here.[[Paper]](https://arxiv.org/abs/2311.14897)

 ## Data description